Kelvysb/LF_FileMapper/README.md

 <!name!> = value of current item in loop

+<!name.subVariable!> = value of sub-variables in current item in loop

 </@name@> = repeat for each match of variable in source file (end of block)